These are the best early Black Friday Apple deals available now

 This Black Friday, we’re expecting to see deals on the iPhone 12 line-up, now that the iPhone 13 is out, as well as the second-gen AirPods, 2020 iPads, MacBooks and the Apple Watch series 6.

-While there are still a few weeks to go until Black Friday, Three, Very, Currys and Amazon have kicked off the sale action early, and currently have reductions on the iPhone 13, iPhone 12 pro, the iPad mini, MacBooks, Beats headphones and more.
+While there is still just under two weeks to go until Black Friday, Three, Very, Sky, Currys and Amazon have kicked off the sale action early, and currently have reductions on the iPhone 13, iPhone 12 pro, the iPad mini, MacBooks, Beats headphones and more.
 These are the best deals to snap up right now.

 Apple iPhone 13 pro: Was £71 per month, now £35.50 per month, Three.co.uk